SMASHIproject/SMASHIproject.github.io/_posts/2019-01-19-web-app-beta-ready.md

 ---
 layout: post
 published: true
-title: Web-app beta ready
+title: Beta-version of the SMASHI web-application now pubslished
 date: '2019-01-15'
 subtitle: New data is available
 ---
-## Beta-version of the SMASHI web-application now pubslished

 We are happy to present the beta-Version of the new SMASHI-web application, that is available here on the project web-site.
 Application provides opportunity to visualize time-series of the newly obtained data, which includes all considered components of the present-day Small Aral Sea water balance